This post was printed in Doors & Hardware

 An electromagnetic lock is an electromagnet which mounts on the frame, with a steel armature mounted on the door.
 When you apply power to the magnet, it bonds to the armature, securing the door.
 Electromagnetic locks are only available fail safe.
 When you remove power, the electromagnetic lock unlocks.

 Because a mag-lock does not provide free egress like other electrified hardware, release devices are required by code in order to allow egress.
 An electromagnetic lock that is released by door-mounted hardware (like a request-to-exit switch in panic hardware), is required to unlock upon loss of power.
 If the electromagnetic lock is released by a sensor, it must also unlock upon actuation of a push button located beside the door, upon actuation of the fire alarm / sprinkler system, and upon loss of power.

 So, to recap:

 - Fail safe locks should be used on stairwell doors requiring re-entry, and any other doors which must allow free access upon fire alarm or power failure.

-- Fail safe electric strikes can’t be used for stairwell re-entry, because fire doors require fail secure electric strikes for positive latching (fire doors do not require fail secure electric locks – only fail secure electric strikes).
+- Fail safe electric strikes can’t be used for stairwell re-entry, because fire doors require fail secure electric strikes for positive latching (electric locks on fire doors are not required to be fail secure – only electric strikes).